korteee/portfolio_api/README.md

 # portfolio_api
-Rest API built on NodeJS and Express making use of Sequelize
+Rest API built on NodeJS and Express making use of MongoDB